1984 Tamil Nadu Legislative Assembly election

 The eighth legislative assembly election for Tamil Nadu was held on 24 December 1984.
 All India Anna Dravida Munnetra Kazhagam (AIADMK) won the election and its general secretary, incumbent M. G. Ramachandran (M.G.R) was sworn in as Chief Minister, for the third time.
 The election victory was mainly attributed to the sympathy wave created by Indira Gandhi's assassination and M.G.R's illness coupled with Rajiv Gandhi's popularity.
 This is the last election M.G.R contested as he died in office in 1987.
-This is also the only general election which M. Karunanidhi did not contest since 1957 until his death.
+This is also the only general election which M. Karunanidhi did not contest since 1957 until his death, as he sought to avoid a direct, disadvantageous contest due to a volatile political climate.
 As now, this is the last election where the ruling party gained seats.
+All ministers from the outgoing Ramachandran cabinet, except M. Vijayasarathy, won and retained their respective constituencies.

 Background

 Indira Gandhi was assassinated on 31 October 1984.
-During the same time, M. G. Ramachandran was diagnosed with kidney failure and admitted in a hospital in New York City.
+During the same time, M. G. Ramachandran was diagnosed with kidney failure and admitted to a hospital in New York City.
 Rajiv Gandhi assumed office immediately.
 Rajiv Gandhi felt that his Government required a fresh mandate from the people, and dissolved the Lok Sabha a year before its actual end of term, for fresh general elections.
-At the same time, Chief minister of Tamil Nadu, M.G.R recommended dissolution of Tamil Nadu State Assembly a year ahead of end of term, to use the sympathy wave of Congress, and also check his popularity.
+At the same time, Chief minister of Tamil Nadu, M.G.R. recommended dissolution of Tamil Nadu State Assembly a year ahead of end of term, to use the sympathy wave of Congress, and also check his popularity.
 Indian National Congress (Indira) and All India Anna Dravida Munnetra Kazhagam formed an alliance and contested both general elections.